dome9/cicd-pipeline-cft/README.md

  1.Sync and wait execution - Which trigger Dome9 fetch and sync execution </br>

- 2.Run Assessment - Execute a specific assessment in a specific AWS region and anlyze result for a specific stack name
+ 2.Run Assessment - Which Execute a specific assessment in a specific AWS region and anlyze result for a specific stack name

 ## install dependecies (if they are not already installed)